-WLA Translation
+Waste Load Allocation Translation

-The Chollas Creek Metals TMDL assigns waste load allocations (WLAs) for dissolved copper, lead, and zinc to Responsible Dischargers to be met at the construction discharge location(s).
+The Chollas Creek Metals TMDL assigns waste load allocations for dissolved copper, lead, and zinc to Responsible Dischargers to be met at the construction discharge location(s).

-The WLAs for dissolved copper, lead, and zinc are concentration-based and set equal to 90 percent of the numeric targets, which is the CTR acute criteria, shown in Table 77 below.
+The waste load allocations for dissolved copper, lead, and zinc are concentration-based and set equal to 90 percent of the numeric targets, which is the CTR acute criteria, shown in Table 77 below.

-Table 77 – Chollas Creek Metals WLAs
+Table 77 – Chollas Creek Metals Waste Load Allocations